The COVID-19 crisis has presented many challenges for businesses. But that shouldn’t discourage you from starting your own business.

 2. Do your market research

-Is your idea viable now in this post COVID-19 environment?
+Is your idea viable now in the current economic and technological environment?
 What might have worked as a business model before may need some diversification to remain profitable in line with changes in consumer behaviour.
 Perhaps you can offer a solution to a new gap in the market.
-Many existing business owners have had to adapt their product or service to stay relevant and profitable at this time, and some of these changes are likely to stick as we move forward amidst the ‘new normal’.
-Start-ups however, while small and not tied to a premise or without the responsibility for many employees, can be flexible, nimble and creative, moulding a business idea to fit the new marketplace.
+Many existing business owners have to adapt their product or service to stay relevant and profitable.

 A good way of testing your idea would be to carry out some research with your target customers.
 Talk to them and find out if what you want to sell is something they'd be interested in buying, and if so, what they'd pay for the product or service.
 Where would they be most likely to buy it?
 Online or in person?

-If you’ve sense checked your idea and you’re good to go, you can use the same process to validate your business name and branding.
+Once you've sense checked your idea, you can use the same process to develop and validate your business name and branding.
 Does it strike the right tone and have the impact you hope for?
 This is your opportunity to get it right.

 3. Write a business plan